We are pleased to invite you to our International & Travel Group Seminar on Thursday, 23rd February 2023 at 16:00.

 His industrial disease practice focuses on mesothelioma claims and other asbestos-related diseases.

-Rachit has experience in cases involving a public law aspect, recently being instructed in the Undercover Policing Inquiry, as well as an established inquest practice.
+Rachit has experience in cases involving a public law aspect, including liability of public bodies such as the Ministry of Defence.
+He was instructed in the Undercover Policing Inquiry, as well as having an established inquest practice.

-Having studied Human Genetics before studying for the Bar, Rachit applies his knowledge of scientific and medical issues to the law.
+Having studied Human Genetics for his first degree, Rachit applies his knowledge of scientific and medical issues to the law.

 View full profile